ray-project/ray/doc/source/data/faq.rst

 large-scale nightly tests to ensure that we're hitting our scalability, performance, and efficiency marks for these use cases.

-See our :ref:`ML preprocessing docs <datasets-ml-preprocessing>` for more information on this positioning.
+See our :ref:`ML preprocessing feature guide <datasets-ml-preprocessing>` for more information on this positioning.

 What should I not use Ray Datasets for?
 =======================================

 Ray Datasets is not meant to be used for generic ETL pipelines (like Spark) or scalable data science (like Dask, Modin, or Mars).
-Datasets integrates with these frameworks, allowing for efficient exchange of distributed data partitions often with zero-copy.
+However, each of these frameworks are :ref:`runnable on Ray <data_integrations>`, and Datasts integrates tightly with these frameworks, allowing for efficient exchange of distributed data partitions often with zero-copy.
+Check out the
+:ref:`dataset creation feature guide <dataset_from_in_memory_data_distributed>` to learn more about these integrations.

-See our :ref:`ML preprocessing docs <datasets-ml-preprocessing>` for more information on how we see Ray Datasets fitting into a larger ML pipeline picture.
+Datasets is specifically targeting the ML ingest and batch inference use cases, with focus on data loading and last-mile preprocessing for ML pipelines.
+For more information on this distinction, what we mean by last-mile preprocessing, and how Ray Datasets fits into a larger ML pipeline picture, please see our :ref:`ML preprocessing feature guide <datasets-ml-preprocessing>`.

 For data loading for training, how does Ray Datasets compare to other solutions?
 ================================================================================